 The answer is simple.

-When you are a newbie guitar player, you face problems in catching up songs and their chords.
+When you are a newbie guitar player, you face problems in catching up with songs and their chords.
 That’s not just your problem but quite common among guitar learners.
-I this condition you need a “tool like guitar tabs” to catch the songs, chords and harmonies.
+In this condition, you need a “tool like guitar tabs” to catch the songs, chords, and harmonies.

 A baby who want to walk but “can’t” is been provided with a walker

-But with time he is able to walk without any support and then their is no need to provide the walker to the baby.
+But with time he is able to walk without any support and then there is no need to provide the walker to the baby.

 The Myth Behind Tabs: Overgrowing Skill